Open Now

 7. Take Preventive Measures

-If careful, you’ll avoid half of the problems we discussed.
-For example, consider wearing a shower cap to keep your hair locked away from the drain to tackle the issue of hair clogs.
+If you’re careful, you’ll avoid half of the problems we discussed.
+For example, consider wearing a shower cap to keep your hair locked away from the drain to tackle hair clogs.

 Preventing Hairs From Clogging Drains

-Keep in mind, whatever you do, avoid using liquid drain cleaners.
-These products not only tend to be ineffective, frequently sitting on top of a clog rather than eating through it, but also contain harsh chemicals that will eat away at your pipes.
+Keep in mind that whatever you do, avoid using liquid drain cleaners.
+These products not only tend to be ineffective, frequently sitting on top of a clog rather than eating through it, but they also contain harsh chemicals that will eat away at your pipes.

 These tips will be helpful if you are wondering how to get the hair out of the drain.
 Contact a professional plumber in Bankstown from Fixed Today Plumbing if you are dealing with clogged hair drainage issues.
 We have the means and technology to clear drains of all kinds of debris, including food waste, hair strands, soap scum, tissue paper, and more.
 Our team in Sydney is qualified and licensed in NSW and maintains a healthy reputation among our clients.